Through Time & Tide

 Christmas Afternoon Tea

-Winter is a wonderful time to experience the Mount at a gentler pace.
-With fewer visitors, you’ll discover a quieter, more contemplative side of island life.
-Wander the cobbled village and historic harbour, before warming up with a hot drink and a slice of freshly baked cake in the Island Café.
+Experience the Mount at a gentler pace this spring.
+Explore the cobbled village, shops and historic harbour, then warm up with a hot drink and freshly baked cake in the Island Café.

-At low tide, walk the ancient, cobbled causeway to the island and walk in the footsteps of pilgrims, traders, nobles and villagers over many hundreds of years.
+At low tide, follow the ancient cobbled causeway to the island.
+Walk in the footsteps of pilgrims, traders, nobles and villagers who have made this journey for hundreds of years.

 Step back in time

-Discover how life was lived in west Cornwall before the middle of the twentieth century at the Steward's House art gallery, located in the harbour village.
+Discover how life was lived in west Cornwall before the mid-20th century at the Steward's House Art Gallery.
+Showcasing works by the Newlyn School artists, capturing everyday lives, landscapes and communities of the time.

 Harold Harvey - Tulip Pickers - St Michael's Mount